jnozzi/cocoadev.com/SiteContent/General/LocalizingPreferencePanes.markdown

 ----

-This is true of all localized applications loading localized bundles (including such bundles as [[APEs]] and [[InputManagers]]); the bundle inherits the application's language (which might not be the user's preferred language), ignoring any other localization in the bundle.
-The user's list of preferred languages is browsed iif the bundle does not have a language to match the application's one. -- l0ne aka [[EmanueleVulcano]]
+This is true of all localized applications loading localized bundles (including such bundles as General/APEs and General/InputManagers); the bundle inherits the application's language (which might not be the user's preferred language), ignoring any other localization in the bundle.
+The user's list of preferred languages is browsed iif the bundle does not have a language to match the application's one. -- l0ne aka General/EmanueleVulcano